Luis-Conti/Udacity-Data-Scientist/README.md

 The original data set, along with many others, can be downloaded from the [Singapore Government website](https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee).

-A thoroughful analysis of this dataset, making use of different Python libraries, was performed in the attached Jypiter Notebook that can also be found [a relative link](other_file.md)(Singapore apartment resale prices analysis.ipynb).
+A thoroughful analysis of this dataset, making use of different Python libraries, was performed in the attached Jypiter Notebook that can also be found [here](other_file.md).
 The following Python libraries were used for this project:
 * pandas
 * numpy
 * matplotlib